vEnhance/1802/src/double.typ

   If you are given $int_(x=?)^? int_(y=?)^? f(x,y) dif y dif x$ and you wish to switch the order of integration the other way:

-  1. Convert the limits of integration back into equality format, writing the region $cal(R)$.
+  1. Convert the limits of integration back into inequality/region format, getting some region $cal(R)$.
   2. Re-apply the recipe from @sec-convert-x-y-integration using the other variable as the outer one now.
 ]